jenkinsci/tm4j-automation-plugin/README.md

 ## Support

 For any issues or enquiries please get in touch with the Zephyr Scale team at SmartBear using the [support portal](https://smartbear.atlassian.net/servicedesk/customer/portals).

+## Running the Zephyr Scale Jenkins plugin locally

+You can try the plugin on you local machine before getting it installed on your production Jenkins instance.

+After cloning this repository, these are the 2 steps you should follow:
+1. Run `./setup.sh`: this step will download and setup Jenkins on your local machine
+2. Run `./run.sh`: this will run Jenkins with the Zephyr Scale plugin installed